Raezil/Interview-prep/README.md

 18. Explain the concept of the gRPC gateway.
      - gRPC gateway is a tool that generates a reverse proxy server, allowing clients to access gRPC services using traditional HTTP/JSON-based APIs.
 It enables interoperability between gRPC and RESTful services.

+19. What are maps in Go?
+     - gMaps in Go are key-value data structures.
+They allow efficient retrieval and storage of values based on unique keys.

+20. How does Go achieve concurrency?
+     - Go uses Goroutines and channels to achieve concurrency.
+Goroutines are lightweight threads of execution, and channels facilitate communication between them.

+21. What is a pointer in Go, and how is it used?
+     - A pointer in Go holds the memory address of a value.
+Pointers are used to reference and modify data indirectly, improving performance in some cases.

+22. What are structs in Go, and how are they used?
+     - Structs are composite data types that group together variables with different data types.
+They are used to create custom data structures.

+23. What is the difference between a method and a function in Go?

+     - Methods are functions associated with a type, while functions are standalone.
+Methods operate on instances of a type, making them more object-oriented.